 Resources for American voters living abroad.
 Includes resources for Democrats and overseas military voters, too.
 Vote Blue.

-Voting Abroad by the Numbers
+Voting from Abroad by the Numbers

 As of the November 2022 Midterm elections…”nearly 6.5 million Americans and dual citizens living outside the US who are eligible to vote could make a difference on important issues.”